sodesne

 sudo apt install —no-install-recommends xinit xinput xserver-xorg xserver-xorg-video-fbdev x11-xserver-utils x11-xserver-input-evdev xserver-xorg-legacy matchbox unclutter

-Create the configuration file /usr/share/X11/xorg.conf.d/99-fbdev.conf
+Create the configuration file /usr/share/X11/xorg.conf.d/99-fbdev.conf with these contents:

 Section "Device"